crobert-1/opentelemetry-collector-contrib/receiver/sqlserverreceiver/documentation.md

 Total time that the users waited for reads.

+This metric is only available when the receiver is configured to directly connect to SQL Server.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |
 | s | Gauge | Double |